Gluesticks Blog

 frosted texas sheet cake with walnuts

-This melt in your mouth Texas sheet cake has been a family favorite dessert for years and years.
+This classic Texas sheet cake has been a family favorite dessert for years and years.
 It's easy to make and serves a crowd.
 Spread the homemade frosting over the warm cake and sprinkle with pecans or walnuts.
 Perfection!

 5 from 4 votes